anonRNG/RNGmonitor/README.md

+## License
-License: This software is provided for research and evaluation purposes only.
+This software is provided for research and evaluation purposes only.
+Redistribution is not permitted without prior written permission.
+See the LICENSE file for full terms.
 Licensing terms may change.

-Instructions:
+## Instructions:
 prepare binary strings in file xlist.txt:
 	- one per line, all of the same length n
 	- each bit represented as character 0 or 1